-Of course, the best way to see buildings (especially those near Lummus Park) is to see them early in the morning, preferably after sunrise, when there are not many drunken people in the street or restaurant.
-In the evening...Many buildings are flooded with colorful lights, which adds more depth to impressive and beautiful buildings.
-The only challenge at night is that you need to use your great imagination to think about the experiences of all parties outside of life.
+Of course, the best way to see the buildings (especially those next to Lummus Park) is to see them early in the morning, preferably after sunrise, when there are not many drunk people on the street or in the restaurant.
+At night...Many buildings are flooded with colorful lights, adding more depth to the impressive and beautiful buildings.
+The only challenge in the evening is that you need to use your great imagination to think about all the experiences outside of party life.

-Art Deco Historic District in Miami is more about cultural integration, which naturally forms a unique art carrier in Miami.
-More than 1,200 buildings in the 1930s are not only ornamental, but also have the attribute of serving people.
-Walking in them, we can appreciate the humanistic style of the city, rather than blindly pilgrimage.
-The Decorative Art Historic Area is located in Ocean Dr and Collins Ave.
-The best way is to go on foot.
-If time is limited, you can choose the best route of about 2 miles to play.
+The Art Deco Historic District in Miami is more of a cultural fusion, which naturally forms a unique art carrier in Miami.
+More than 1,200 buildings from the 1930s are not only for viewing, but also for serving people.
+Walking in them can give you a good taste of the city's humanities, not just a pilgrimage.
+The Art Deco Historic District is located on Ocean Dr and Collins Ave.
+The best way is to hike.
+If time is limited, you can directly choose the elite route about 2 miles to play.

 Route reference: Art Deco Welcome Center-Leslie-Carlyle Carlyle-Cardozo Hotel-Winter Haven Hotel Winter Haven Hotel-US Post Office-11th St Diner-Wolfe Sonil Museum Wolfsonian-FIU-Hotel Astor-original Tiffany Hotel-Colony Hotel-Edison Hotel built in 1935